 Adam Simpson is an assistant professor in the College of International Communication and the chair of the Drama Program.
 He received his M.F.A. from Florida Atlantic University and since then has been working in South Florida as an actor, technician and educator.
 He has had the great privilege of working on and off the stage at theaters including Naked Stage, New Theatre, Theatre West, Atlantis Playhouse, Hollywood Boulevard Theatre, Palm Beach Dramaworks and The Caldwell Theatre Company.
 Before coming to Lynn, he served on the faculties of F.A.U. and Nova Southeastern University.

-B.F.A., Florida Atlantic University
+- B.F.A., Florida Atlantic University

-M.F.A., Florida Atlantic University
+- M.F.A., Florida Atlantic University

-This generation of learners, and particularly Lynn’s student body, thrives in environments that are product-based.
-My courses provide students the opportunity to learn through real-life, practical situations.
-I assign projects, papers and presentations that are not arbitrary, but rather useful and transferrable to the real world.
-When a student leaves my classroom, they will have the knowledge and motivation to propel them into next chapter of their lives.
+Adam Simpson believes that this generation of learners, and particularly Lynn’s student body, thrives in environments that are product-based.
+His courses provide students the opportunity to learn through real-life, practical situations.
+He assigns projects, papers and presentations that are not arbitrary, but rather useful and transferrable to the real world.
+When a student leaves his classroom, they will have the knowledge and motivation to propel them into next chapter of their lives.
 They will also have a tangible product that they can continue to build upon and use in their lives.

 Areas of Scholarship and Professional Practice

-Professional actor and technician in the film, television and theatrical industries of South Florida
+- Technician in the film, television and theatrical industries of South Florida

-Best Actor in a Supporting Role, Miami Sun-Post, 2007-2008
+- Best Actor in a Supporting Role, Miami Sun-Post, 2007-2008